acid-info/logos.co/docs/comms.md

 **Scalable**: Waku employs message sharding for efficient throughput, while its discovery protocol ensures a user only connects to nodes serving messages they are interested in.

-Waku is in production and is actively being used by projects like Status, Railgun, and WalletConnect v2.
+Waku is in production and is actively being used by projects like Status, Railgun, and TheGraph.

 [Visit Project](https://waku.org/) &nbsp; [Github](https://github.com/waku-org)